-Heidi Klum has shared her surprise that no one helped during the terrifying moment her son Henry nearly on a family holiday in Oahu, Hawaii over the Easter weekend.
+Heidi Klum has shared both her surprise and disappointment that no one helped during the terrifying moment her son Henry nearly drowned on a family holiday in Oahu, Hawaii over the Easter weekend.

-The supermodel was forced to jump into action after the seven-year-old was knocked down by a riptide while he was in the sea, which also hit two of the star’s nannies.
+The former Victoria’s Secrets model was forced to jump into action after the seven-year-old was knocked down by a riptide while he was in the sea, which also hit two of the star’s nannies.

 Heidi has said she done what any other mother would have done (WENN)

-But while the 39-year-old admits the incident looked far worse than it actually was, she expressed her disappointment at the lack of help and empathy from bystanders who instead of assisting with the rescue took out their phones to capture it.
+But while the 39-year-old admitted the incident looked far worse than it actually was, she expressed her disappointment at the lack of help and empathy from bystanders, who instead of assisting with the rescue took out their phones to capture it.

 "The family was surprised that we were being photographed and no one would come help us.
 These photos taken recently look much worse that it really was that day."